r00b/cessna-private-pilot-course/1.2-improving-control/1-srm.md

   * Low air pressure means less oxygen reaches lungs
 * Less oxygen in blood
 * Affects brain first, then eyes
-* Effects are subtle, vary from one individual toa nother
+* Effects are subtle, vary from one individual to another
 * Symptoms include blue-colored fingernails, lips, and ears
 * Decreased skill capabilities
 * Overcome by using supplemented oxygen: above 10,000 feet MSL during day and 5,000 feet MSL at night